The Fragility of Sparsity: Testing sparsity

 The second part of \Cref{theorem:hausman-test} allows us to construct a simple plug-in estimator of the standard error $s_{H}$ based on lasso or post-lasso residuals.
 In particular, when the regression functions admit a sparse approximation in the sense of \cref{eq:approx_sparsity1,eq:approx_sparsity2}, the additional condition (i) in the second part of \Cref{theorem:hausman-test} will hold with $f$ and $g$ given by the best sparse approximations to $W_{i}'\gamma$ and $W_{i}'\delta$, and condition (iv) will hold for the lasso or the post-lasso residuals.
 Conditions (ii) and (iii) are high-level conditions ensuring that if we include the approximation errors $r_{\delta}$ and $r_{\gamma}$ in the definition of the residuals, replacing $U_{i}$ with $U_{i}+r_{\gamma}(W_{i})$, and $\tilde{D}_{i}$ with $\tilde{D}_{i}+r_{\delta}(W_{i})$, this has negligible impact on the standard error $s_{H}$ in large samples; it is similar to the condition ASTE (P) (v) in \textcite{bch14}.
+We note that \Cref{theorem:hausman-test} only imposes very weak conditions on the control matrix $W$, allowing it to be reduced-rank, so long as the rank is proportional to $p$, and allowing the rows to be dependent, and not identically distributed.

 Sometimes, \acp{SBE} are used as a ``robustness check'' alongside a main specification based on \ac{OLS}. \Cref{theorem:hausman-test} shows that such practice is in fact the opposite of a robustness check: if the two estimates are not close to one another this indicates failure of the sparsity assumption rather than lack of robustness in the \ac{OLS} estimates.
 When $U_{i}$ is homoskedastic, the Hausman standard error may be written as